 Current standard of practice in the nutrition field intervenes on an individual's sodium intake when blood pressure is elevated.
-This standard of practice misses an opportunity to intervene and reduce sodium intake for approximately 14% of the population who are salt sensitive but normotensive.
-In addition, this standard of practice is also ineffective for 16% of individuals who are hypertensive and salt resistant.
-Current intervening strategies for elevated blood pressure is appropriate for 11.8% of adults who are both hypertensive and salt sensitive.
-Excessive
+This standard of practice misses an opportunity to intervene and reduce sodium intake for approximately 14% of the population who are salt sensitive but normotensive.34 In addition, this standard of practice is also ineffective for 16% of individuals who

-Table 3 Summary of the strongest genetic markers associated with salt sensitivity Gene function and
+Table 3 Summary of the strongest genetic markers associated with salt sensitivity

 Gene Gene function and association with salt sensitivity rsID Associated risk allele Risk allele prevalence Magnitude of effect Solute carrier family 4 member 5 (SLC4A5) Encodes a protein that transports sodium and bicarbonate ions in renal tubule cells back into circulation.
 49 rs7571842 A US Caucasian: 0.57.
 British Caucasian: 0.59.
 Asian: 0.34.
 African-American: 0.34.
-OR=4.76 (p=8.9×10 -5 ) for salt sensitivity.
-Solute carrier family 4 member 5 (SLC4A5) Encodes a protein that transports sodium and bicarbonate ions in renal tubule cells back into circulation.
+OR=4.76 (p=8.9×10 -5) for salt sensitivity.
+49 Solute carrier family 4 member 5 (SLC4A5) Encodes a protein that transports sodium and bicarbonate ions in renal tubule cells back into circulation.
 49 rs10177833 A US Caucasian: 0.62.
 British Caucasian: 0.60.
 Asian: 0.34.
 African-American: 0.52.
-OR=3.50 (p= $2.6\times10^{-4}$ ) for salt sensitivity.
-G protein-coupled receptor kinase 4 (GRK4) Codes for an enzyme that deactivates activated G protein-coupled receptors via phosphorylation.
+OR=3.50 $(p=2.6\times10^{-4})$ for salt sensitivity.
+49 G protein-coupled receptor kinase 4 (GRK4) Codes for an enzyme that deactivates activated G protein- coupled receptors via phosphorylation.
 GRK4 regulates the dopamine D 1 receptor.
-The D 1 receptor plays a role in regulating the renal tubule ion transport. rs296036, rs1024323 and rs1801058.
+The D 1 receptor plays a role in regulating the renal tubule ion transport.
+51 rs296036, rs1024323 and rs1801058.
 A (rs296036), T (rs1024323), T (rs1801058). rs296036: US Caucasian: 0.19.
 British Caucasian: 0.23.
 Asian: 0.15.
 African-American: 0.18. rs1024323 US Caucasian: 0.38.
 British Caucasian: 0.36.
 Asian: 0.20.
 African-American: 0.61. rs1801058 US Caucasian: 0.39.
+British Caucasian: 0.39.
 British Caucasian: 0.42.
 Asian: 0.53.
-African-American: 0.14. if three or more variants are present.
-Predictive of salt sensitivity with 78.4% accuracy sodium intake can cause hypertension, but this threshold for what is considered excessive differs depending on how the body is able to handle sodium homeostasis.
+African-American: 0.14 Predictive of salt sensitivity with 94% accuracy if three or more variants are present. ^{50,52} Predictive of salt sensitivity with 78.4% accuracy if the rs1024323 variant is present.
+50 52 are hypertensive and salt resistant.34 Current intervening strategies for elevated blood pressure is appropriate for 11.8% of adults who are both hypertensive and salt sensitive.34 Excessive sodium intake can cause hypertension, but this threshold for what is considered excessive differs depending on how the body is able to handle sodium homeostasis.
 In addition, elevated blood pressure has traditionally been the marker for reduced sodium intake but perhaps the salt sensitivity phenotype should also be considered.
 This varied response to sodium intake highlights the need to move away from the current 'one-size-fits-all' approach in sodium recommendations to a paradigm that is more precise in characterising sodium response.